 So if you love theme parks or you would like to discover all the other amazing things to do Orlando, this eclectic city is one of the best places to go in July for a fun vacation!

 I may be biased, but Chicago is one of the best places to visit in the U.S. in July.
 And I say that because, well, I live here.
 I’m quite familiar with the changing seasons and what you can do here at different times throughout the year.
 But I also do a lot of traveling so I’ve experienced many cities across the country in the summer months for great day trips from Chicago.

-The weather in Chicago is SO ideal in the summer.
-If you asked whether you should drop by for a visit in winter, I would not recommend it.
+What makes Chicago one of the best places to travel in July is the weather, which is ideal in the summer.
+In fact, if you asked whether you should drop by for a visit in winter, I would not recommend it.